 Twenty years on we look through the archives and back up to 2020 and look at what has changed in and for the care of kidney cancer patients.

-20 years of kidney cancer treatment and support in the UK
+Over 20 years of kidney cancer treatment and support in the UK

 Despite increasing numbers of people developing kidney cancer (an 87% increase since the early 1980s) and a prediction for this to continue rising, the awareness of kidney cancer is not as high as that of other less common conditions and the UK has a markedly lower survival rates than the average across Europe.

-2020 marks 20 years since the creation of the name Kidney Cancer UK, a name that has become synonymous with excellence in supporting people affected by kidney cancer, their carers and families.
+2020 marked 20 years since the creation of the name Kidney Cancer UK, a name that has become synonymous with excellence in supporting people affected by kidney cancer, their carers and families.
 We carry on in this name with a cause as clear and more urgent than ever.
 Our mission is to reduce the harm caused by kidney cancer, now the seventh most common cancer in the UK.

 Your support is more important than ever to enable us to continue spreading the word about simple lifestyle changes that can reduce risk factors for kidney cancer.
 Also, highlighting the signs to look out for in recognising the disease at an early stage to patients and health professionals alike.
 In recognition of the past 20 years we’re taking a look back through the archives at the changes in incidence, the progression in treatment and as a consequence of people’s outlook, as well as the people your support has enabled us to help.